broomcms/defiant-dev/README.md

 #By Patrick Simard

 ### A little about this project
 Hey guys!
 So I received a challenge from defiant.
 In order to get this challenge going I created a docker box.
 Been using it for a while and really like it's simplicity.
 For this challenge, I decided to retrieve a remote json code provided by an API and print it out on a page.
 It's simple when you think about it ...
 You can retrieve it with a file_get_content() or a cURL request and foreach it to show the data.
-But I thought it would be interesting to make things a little bit more interesting by introducing datatable that comes with a pagination system, a search and column filters.
+But I thought it would be interesting to introduce datatables.
+It comes with a pagination system, a search and column filters.
 Also I saved the key to the database and created a very basic backend to change the key.

 ### The big lines of the challenge
 Please write a WordPress plugin that demonstrates interacting with the WordPress plugin API, object oriented programming and has some basic interaction with the WordPress database.
 The plugin can do anything you would like.